This post may contain affiliate links. Read my full disclosure policy.

 While this is cooking, sear the fish.
 Here I’ve used Alaskan Cod, but salmon, sea bass, black cod, halibut or even shrimp or scallops would work well too.

 This recipe makes two hearty portions- perfect for date night. 😉

-The fresh corn “chowder” is so light and healthy and together with the basil, it’s so delicious!
+The fresh corn “chowder” is so light and healthy and together with the basil, it’s really delicious!

 Give it a whirl this weekend, I think you will love how easy it is to make, and how adaptable it is – use any fish or seafood you like or have on hand in your freezer.

 To me, the combination of fresh basil and sweet corn is nothing short of heavenly.
 Happy summering!